Turning over a blue leaf meant a Nissan-BEV for us in January two years ago.

 One of the great exceptions in my life was the ancient plywood glider that I bought some twenty-five years ago.
-It brought such pleasure to my life and once even lifted me on a particularly thermic day to 14,000 feet above sea level over Nottingham Road, on the way to Estcourt and back.
+It brought me such pleasure and once even lifted me on a particularly thermic day to 14,000 feet above sea level over Nottingham-Road, on the way to Estcourt and back.

-Electric vehicles and gliders have much in common.
+Battery electric vehicles and gliders have much in common.
 You can never be absolutely sure you are going to reach your destination, leaving something of a pit in the bottom of the stomach.
 It is the perfect car for short commutes.
-On the other hand, except for running out of battery power, E-cars are apparently twenty-five times less likely to break down.
+On the other hand, except for running out of battery power, E-cars are apparently twenty five times less likely to break down.

 However unlike my glider, our Leaf is not going to be a toy; we have no desire to be left stranded on the roadside, never a good idea in South Africa.
 Considerable planning of our longer journeys will be necessary.
-Neither a glider or an EV are a good way to get to Cape Town.
-For that we have a small bakkie, and could always hire a larger car for a two week family holiday.
+Neither a glider nor an EV are the way to get to Cape Town.
+For that we have a small bakkie, and could always hire a larger car for a two-week family holiday.

-And secondly, both gliders and EVs use no fossil fuels, and there are no carbon emissions; they contribute to a greener planet and are one more step against global warming.
-One interesting feature is the regenerative braking; when I left Hilton the power meter said that I could travel 117 km; by the time I had reached PMB, the battery was charged to such an extent that I could travel 153 km.
-Of course, it did not like the climb back to Hilton.
+And secondly both gliders and EVs use no fossil fuels; and there are no carbon emissions.
+They contribute to a greener planet and are one more step against global warming.
+One interesting feature is the regenerative braking.
+When I left Hilton the power-meter said that I could travel 117 km; by the time I had reached PMB, the battery was charged to such an extent that I could drive 153 kilometres.
+Of course, it did not like the climb back up the hill.

 I read reports that the insurance on EVs is very high, but I was pleased to find that actually it was better value than the car we traded in.
-Nor was the licence any more than a petrol driven car.
+Nor was the license any more than an internal-combustion engine vehicle.

 It takes 7 hours to charge the battery from flat, drawing 2 kW of power, about the same as a kettle; plugging into a conventional socket.
 At municipal charges that would be R14, or R20 on prepaid.
-Our solar inverter handles it magnificently, so for us charging our Leaf costs nothing, and will not trouble Eskom.
-Our current petrol bill is about R1500 per month on our old Honda that we traded in, so a significant saving.
+Our solar inverter handles it magnificently, so for us running our Leaf costs nothing; nor will it trouble Eskom.
+Our current petrol bill used to be about R1500 per month on our old Honda that we traded in, so a significant saving.

-With very few moving parts compared to an internal combustion engine, we are hoping for a good ten years with very little maintenance; pay back time with luck will be about five to seven years and after that free motoring.
-Turning over to a blue Leaf is our small bit for a greener planet.
+With very few moving parts compared to an internal combustion engine, we are hoping for a good decade with very little maintenance; payback time with luck will be about five to seven years and after that free motoring.
+Turning over a blue Leaf is our small bit for a greener planet.

-Turning over a blue Leaf takes on new meaninging with our first electric car this January; it is the next step in our green journey.
+Turning over a blue Leaf in January, 2021 took on new meaning with our first battery electric-car; it was the next step in our green journey.

 56 Groenekloof Rd,